antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 ## Custom dock

+When GridMap is selection mode (arrow icon), then a single selected grid cell will update the custom dock called `GridMapPathFindingDock`.

 ### Scenario 1: Selected cell **NOT** in the `walkable_items` array
 When the selected cell in the grid map is **NOT** in the `walkable_items` array, which is going to be the case in a new project, you will see this in the dock: